AXErunners/axecore-lib/docs/uri.md

-# AXE URIs
+# Axe URIs
-Represents a AXE payment URI.
-AXE URI strings is a good standard to share payment request, sometimes as a AXE link or using a QR code.
+Represents a Axe payment URI.
+Axe URI strings is a good standard to share payment request, sometimes as a Axe link or using a QR code.

 URI Examples: